 The radical openness of your business online creates maximum impact on all kinds of audiences.
 Your online presence is a positive amalgamation of company videos, contributed content by thought leaders, employee testimonials, casual interviews with company leaders, and much more.
 You have to create a positive brand reputation by showcasing each and every place where your brand exists.

 PR and SEO

 Recruiting is marketing.
-An efficient partnership between the HR and Public Relations department is absolutely needed for any talent acquisition strategy to work.
+An efficient partnership between the people capital and marketing departments is absolutely essential for any talent acquisition strategy to work.
 A solid relationship between the two ensures a strong employee value proposition (EVP).